 Tequila

-My brother, Siebe Doggen, who at that time had just started studying music in high school, came up with the idea of adding Tequila to our playlist.
-Since I didn’t have an arrangement, we started writing the first percussion ensemble arrangement together.
-Later, after a few performances, I made final adjustments to the arrangement to make it more suitable for commercial purposes.
+My brother, Siebe Doggen, who had just started studying music in high school, suggested adding Tequila to our playlist.
+Since I didn’t have an arrangement, we wrote the first percussion ensemble version together.
+Later, after a few performances, I made final adjustments to make it suitable for commercial purposes.
 The percussion ensemble version of Tequila is written for 13 players and can easily be extended to 18 players if needed.
-In the middle of the song, there is space for solo’s in the mallets on F minor’s (blues)scale.
-Ideally, all players can have their input in the solo part.
+In the middle of the song, there is space for solos in the mallets on F minor’s (blues) scale.
+Ideally, all players can contribute to the solo part.

 Tequila for Percussion Ensemble: